Graylog2/documentation/pages/sending/application.rst

 Ingest Application Data
 ***********************

 We could not cover all languages or examples for many applications in the documentation.
-But to give a brief overview, this page is created.
+But to give a brief overview, we created this page.

 Ruby on Rails